victornas91/victornas91/README.md

 **`Future Polymath`**

 More than 10 years in computer support, administrative management and English tutoring as a second language.
 Making the transition to data science and engineering, cloud support and systems automation.
-My side projects include things related to IoT, Game Development, Information Security and Low Level Systems programming.
+My side projects include things related to Mobile Applicatios, Game Development, Information Security and Low Level Systems programming.

 Skills and Technologies: Python, C++, C#, Kotlin, PostgreSQL, MySQL, Azure, AWS, Flask, Django, Net Core, Xamarin.